leptr/panvasjs/README.md

 - **maxHeight** - maximum canvas height; by default set to 99.000, from -33.000 to + 66.000
 - **canvas** - points to the actual canvas element that is displayed in the document
 - **ctx** - contains the context of the canvas element
+- **isPaused** - true or false based on whether the canvas is paused or not

 ### Methods